cotodevel/gbaemu4ds/README.md

 PS: If you are a coder, use always differencing and merging tools.
 These really work

 - Fixed hblank irqs, fixes pokemon fire red / green leaf battles
-- use the MPU/Caches to speedup gba wram: the gba wram runs directly from nds ewram, but gba mirrored wram is handled by the MPU.
-Fixes some obscure bugs and gives speedup.
 - SRAM/EEprom/Flash saves supported.
 Note: press Y mid-game -only- after the game saved.
 - RTC support
 - cleanup gbaemu4ds source code.
-Definitely needs more code cleanup.
-- broken mode 1 support.
+- broken mode 0 support.
 You will see games that use mode1 correctly or glitched.
+Other modes might work correctly.
-- Soft reset works: Either in-game soft-reset method (A+B+SELECT+START) or gbaemu4ds menu (LEFT+UP+A+B) -> "reset GBA"
+- In-game soft-reset method (A+B+SELECT+START)

 Instructions:

 How to build:
- - Open msys2 console: Head to gbaemu4ds folder write "make clean", then "make", then copy the gbaemu4ds.nds file to any directory in SD card.
+ - Open msys2 console: Head to hbmenu folder write "make clean", then "make", then copy the hbmenu.nds file to any directory in SD card.
- - Or just copy /release folder gbaemu4ds.nds in root directory in SD card, and launch it.
-The card must have a DLDI that allows to read/write for it to work (NTR Mode).
+ - Head to hyperspeedup, write "make clean", then "make", then copy the advirqsound.loader file to any SDRoot/gbaemu4ds folder.
+Create it if missing.

 How to boot:
- - copy the /release folder contents, in SD:/ root folder. (where SD is the Mounted Media according your OS), if it prompts for overwrite: Yes to All.
+ - Just copy /release folder contents in root directory in SD card, and launch hbmenu.nds. hbmenu.nds must be DLDI-patched (NTR Mode).
+If prompts for overwrite: Yes to All.
-   And run gbaemu4ds.nds, and a simple file directory will read the gba folder contents.
-Press start to choose the file and that's it.
+   Now pick your file.
+Press A consecutively if you don't know what to do.

  Coto.